benstrathdee/auspost-api/README.md

 ## Endpoints

-A hosted version for demonstration can be found at the following link:
+A hosted version for demonstration purposes is deployed using AWS CodePipeline from this repo and can be found at the following link:

 ```
 http://auspostfinal-env.eba-gn2efhzh.ap-southeast-2.elasticbeanstalk.com